-Significant changes have been made to the tax treatment of interest and dividends.
-At Caton Fry & Co Ltd, we can provide guidance on the rules and help you minimise your income tax liability in the London area.
+Special rules apply to the tax treatment of interest and dividends.
+At Caton Fry & Co Ltd, we can provide guidance on the rules and help you minimise your income tax liability in the London or surrounding areas.

 Dividend and savings allowances are available.
 We consider the opportunities and pitfalls of the personal tax rules.

 When dividends are received by an individual the amount received is the gross amount subject to tax.
 The availability of the Dividend Allowance (DA), means that the first £2,000 for 2021/22 of dividends are charged to tax at 0%.
 Dividends received above this allowance are taxed at the following rates: